fogti/zprd/README.md

 ## USAGE

-ZPRD is a simple, unencrypted IPv4 tunnel tool, which can be server and client.
+ZPRD is a simple, unencrypted IPv4 tunnel tool, which is a server and can be a client.

 The ZPRD was created to tunnel through complex routing setups with firewalls, NATs and VPNs.

 ## NOTES

- - The ZPRD ONLY establishes peer connections at startup.
+ - The ZPRD establishes peer connections at startup.

  - The ZPRD manages incomming connections.